Virtual Conference Events

 All virtual events will be prerecorded.
 If you would like to answer questions from AWP attendees or other writers as a part of your event, we recommend soliciting or collecting those questions before your scheduled recording.
 Those questions can then be answered by presenters during the sixty-minute recording.

-While we wish we could hold these virtual conference events live and include live Q&As over the days of the conference, we do not have the staff or resources to make that happen this year alongside the in-person conference.
+While we wish we could hold these virtual conference events live and include live Q&As over the days of the conference, we unfortunately do not have the staff or resources to make that happen alongside the in-person conference.

 AWP is committed to making all reasonable arrangements that will allow conference attendees to participate in conference events.
 All virtual conference events will be prerecorded in order to allow for captioning to be included.